Muhammad-Lukman/COVID-19-Data-Analysis/README.md

 - **R²**: `0.5679`
 - **MSE**: `0.0000000002`

-> These small error values are due to the scale of the target variable.
-Advanced time-series models like **LSTM** or **ARIMA** could further improve performance.
+These results indicate that the model captures a decent portion of the variance in the target variable, though the tiny error values are due to the small scale of the target variable (`new_confirmed_per_capita`).

 ![Actual vs Predicted](images/Actual%20vs%20Predicted%20COVID-19%20Cases.png)

+> **Note**: This is an initial model.
+The temporal nature of the data requires more advanced time-series modeling techniques (e.g., ARIMA, LSTMs) for optimal results.
 ---

 ## **How to Run**